Klosterfrau Melissengeist: Origin

-Klosterfrau Melissengeist was created in the 1800s in Cologne, Germany by the nun Maria Clementine Martin.
+Klosterfrau Melissengeist was created in the 1800s in Cologne, Germany by the nun Maria Clementine Martin (* 1775, † 1843), who settled in Cologne in 1825.
+She appeared as a manufacturer of eau de cologne at the address Auf der Litsch No. 1.
 It eventually became the first traditional medicinal product to be approved in the European Union.
-Her company Klosterfrau was founded in 1826 near Cologne Cathedral, where she distilled and refined the remedy herself.
+Her company Klosterfrau was founded with the entry on the 23 May 1826 in the municipal register (company register) and located near Cologne Cathedral, where she distilled and refined the remedy herself.
 She branded her product "Real Spanish Carmelite-Melissa Water" with the image of a nun, and many vendors followed suit in hopes of copying her product.